grafana/k6-learn/Modules/III-k6-Intermediate/08-Setting-load-profiles-with-executors/Ramping-Arrival-Rate-Exercises.md

      vus............................: 5      min=5      max=5
 ```

-While _successful_, closer inspection of our results shows that our test behavior was not as intended.
+While _successful_, a closer inspection of our results shows that our test behavior was not as intended.

 Looking at the output, we see the following: